kuzzleio/documentation-old/src/sdk-reference/security/delete-role.md

 Delete the provided role.

 <aside class="notice">
-There is a small delay between role deletion and their deletion in our search layer, usually a couple of seconds.
+There is a small delay between role deletion and its availability in our search layer (usually a couple of seconds).
-That means that a role that was just been delete will be returned by <code>searchRoles</code> function
+That means that a role that was just deleted may still be returned by the <code>searchRoles</code> function at first.
 </aside>

 ---